naserrahall/sentiment-analysis-IMDB-Dataset/README.md

 ## Project Description

-This project classifies IMDb movie reviews as positive or negative using natural language processing (NLP) and machine learning.
-It involves data cleaning, text preprocessing (tokenization, stemming, lemmatization, stopword removal), and feature extraction using TF-IDF and Count Vectorization.
-Multiple classifiers, including Logistic Regression, Random Forest, Naïve Bayes, and K-Nearest Neighbors, were trained and evaluated.
-Hyperparameter tuning was applied to optimize performance, and models were assessed using accuracy, F1-score, and confusion matrices.
-The project demonstrates expertise in NLP, machine learning, and model evaluation for sentiment classification tasks.
+This project focuses on sentiment analysis of IMDb movie reviews.
+It involves data cleaning, text processing, and using machine learning algorithms and language processing (NLP) techniques to classify sentiment as positive or negative.

 ## Contents